bac3917/bac3917.github.io/_posts/2022-05-23-PA-TchrSupply2.md

     consistently in each year
 2. Stack each year of data into one file
 3. Save the file as CSV for analysis

+The `paEducStaffRaw` file was also merged with district characteristics data from the National Center for Education Statistics using AUN.

 **Read data files** (two examples provided)